Frequently Asked Questions / More Information

 Level 3.
 Practitioners will have clinical data collected from their back pain patients entered into a central registry (by a paid abstractor) and PRO data added to that registry.
 MIBAC data analysts will analyze care patterns and outcomes data and provide regular feedback on those patterns of care.
 The exciting opportunity is that such robust registry data will allow Level 3 practitioners to develop and prioritize structured Quality Improvement (QI) initiatives on both local and statewide levels.

 MIBAC’s Coordinating Center is housed at Henry Ford Health System.
 The Coordinating Center is responsible for daily administrative activities related to ensuring active and engaged participation.
 They also support consortium participants in setting and directing the QI agenda for improving patient care processes and outcomes.
-The training programs are being implemented with the support of Spine Care Partners, who developed the evidence-based pathway training curriculum and achieved highly successful results.

 The main reason is to improve patient care and outcomes for low back pain — a very common and expensive condition for which there is great variation in care patterns that often do not result in pain reduction.
 Effective treatment for acute pain is crucial to prevent progression to chronic pain.
 MIBAC provides a proven-effective pathway for effectively addressing acute pain.
 Beyond that, participation in MIBAC should help with improving performance on standardized metrics related to low back pain and cost of care that are used by private and public payors in pay-for-performance programs.

 Based on our 25+ years of experience in Michigan with collaborative quality improvement programs, clinicians find CQI’s engaging, rewarding, and satisfying as a way of becoming better at what they do — as well as improve their patient outcomes!

 Why would this be good for our patients?